eddiechu-zz/Encrypt-Delete-Test/README.md

 How many company in the world can archive 100% of this.

-# Which brand can really detect and stop ransomware encryption?
+# Which brand can really protect?

 That's why I develop this tool, not to replicate found malware, no footprint in signature, just do encrypt and delete.